ghc-proposals/ghc-proposals/proposals/0000-forscoped_quantifier.rst

 But for ``forscoped`` type variable ``ScopedTypeVariables`` extension must check for local scope only.
 If the local scope is not found, the error must occur.

-This makes this quantifier more specific and less ambiguous, which allows for catching more errors early.
+Using this quantifier with type variables makes signatures more specific and less ambiguous, which allows for catching more errors early.

 Extension